DavidFarkas90/incode-challenge/README.md

 Tests the full flow creation workflow from blank form to active entry in the flows table.

-**Precondition:** deletes any existing flows matching the test name prefix via API.

-1. Navigates to the Flows page and verifies the title
+**Precondition:** deletes any existing flows matching the test name prefix via API, then navigates to the Flows page.

-2. Clicks "New" to open the flow builder
+1. Clicks "New" to open the flow builder
-3. Edits the flow name and saves it
+2. Edits the flow name and saves it
-4. Searches for and adds three modules: ID Capture, ID Validation, and Face Capture
+3. Searches for and adds three modules: ID Capture, ID Validation, and Face Capture
-5. Saves the flow and confirms the success toast
+4. Saves the flow and confirms the success toast
-6. Toggles the flow to "Live" (active), saves again, and confirms the toast
+5. Toggles the flow to "Live" (active), saves again, and confirms the toast
-7. Navigates back to the Flows page and verifies the new flow appears in the table with "Active" status
+6. Navigates back to the Flows page and verifies the new flow appears in the table with "Active" status

 ---